NSW Health Patient Controlled Analgesia PCA Adult SMR130025 - 280812indd 2026

 1. Click ‘Get Form’ to open it in the editor.

 2. Begin by entering the patient's MRN, family name, given name, and date of birth in the designated fields.
-Ensure all details are accurate for proper identification.
+Ensure accuracy as this information is crucial for patient identification.

-3. In the allergies section, indicate any known allergies or adverse drug reactions by checking the appropriate boxes or providing details.
-This is crucial for patient safety.
+3. Attach the ADR sticker if applicable and indicate any known allergies or adverse drug reactions by checking the appropriate boxes.

-5. Record observations such as sedation scores and respiratory rates at specified intervals.
-Use our platform's features to easily track these metrics over time.
+6. Record observations hourly for the specified duration, noting pain scores and sedation levels.
+Use our platform's features to easily track these metrics.

 be ready to get more